You wince about the price of tickets, about the height of the kiosk. You say it was built for the

 Because there are chandeliers.

-Donora A. Rihn is the author of the poetry book Jeff Bridges and several other books.
+Donora Hillard is the author of the poetry book Jeff Bridges and several other books.
 She is currently editing her dissertation on annihilation rhetoric and completing SCORPION, a poetry book about her late mother.